 The lights are on

-Note: With today's report that a new Friday the 13th game is in development, we decided to revisit our hopes for what a game starring the infamous slasher could be.
+Note: In addition to an earlier report that a new Friday the 13th game is in development, today is Friday the 13th.
+We decided to revisit our hopes for what a game starring the infamous slasher could be.
 This article was originally posted on December 13, 2013.

 Let’s pretend the awful Friday the 13th game for the NES never happened.
 Let’s also clarify that while Splatterhouse’s Rick looks a lot like Jason Voorhees, it’s nowhere close to a slasher game.
 Horror games have been running rampant in the indie development scene, but we still don't have a stellar Friday the 13th game.
 In celebration of today’s date, here’s what we’d want from a next-gen game starring the eternal terror that is Jason Voorhees.